weilern1121/ATD-ass3-React_Redux_Restaurant/README.md

 ## DESIGN:

 * root: the project's dependencies, the web-configuration and all codes' sub-folders.
 * public: holds icons, logos and photos.
 * src: separated to client and server (will be described next).
 * server:	Our database stored in MongoDB and contains 2 databases:
 		Restaurants and users.
 NOTE – each restaurant holds her own reviews.
 		In addition, we defined 3 schemas : one for each of our database and one for more general requests ( like user search)  		to facilitate  the mongoDB- server integration.

 * client:	implemented using the MVC pattern, contains redux-store and components that contain actions, reducer, saga and enums.
 		In our project we used Reactstrap framework.

 ## SERVER:
-		-server.js :	the main function of the server, used to initial the server (connet the mongoDB, set body-parser, add API routes and port-listening initialization).
+- server.js :	the main function of the server, used to initial the server (connet the mongoDB, set body-parser, add API routes and port-listening initialization).
-		-api:			contains 3 different classes (one per each schema), each class have her own method for client requests.
+- api:			contains 3 different classes (one per each schema), each class have her own method for client requests.
-		-model:			contains 3 mongoose.Schema (will described below).
+- model:			contains 3 mongoose.Schema (will described below).

 ## CLIENT:
 		- main.js:	use initialState.js , reducers.js and sagas.js to initial a client.